LL.M., New York University School of Law

 B.A., University of Virginia

 Before joining Penn State Law, Professor Puckett was a visiting assistant professor at the Seattle University School of Law and the University of Alabama School of Law.
-Professor Puckett began his legal career as an associate at Fried, Frank, Harris, Shriver & Jacobson LLP in Washington, D.C.; his practice focused on the tax aspects of mergers, acquisitions, spin-offs, private equity, and financial products, in domestic and international transactions.
-As a law student he served on the Article Review Board of the Virginia Journal of Law and Technology.
+He worked as a tax associate at Fried, Frank, Harris, Shriver & Jacobson LLP in Washington, D.C.
+As a law student, he served on the Article Review Board of the Virginia Journal of Law and Technology.

 "Structural Tax Exceptionalism," 49 Ga.
 L. Rev. 1067 (2015)